Khloe Kardashian Glows In First Selfie After Tristan Thompson Reunion

 In the picture, Kardashian is seen sitting in a car with her seat belt buckled.
 She dons a tan hooded sweatshirt that was zipped up in the front.
 She wears her shoulder length blonde hair parted to the side and styled in loose waves, which just graze the top of her shoulders.

 The reality star dons a full face of makeup in the photo, which includes a bright eye and bronzed glow.
 Khloe also rocks darkened eyebrows, thick lashes, and a cat eye look with her liner.
-She adds to her look by sporting pink blush on her cheeks, and highlighter to add to her shimmering look.
+She adds to her look by sporting pink blush on her cheeks and highlighter to add to her shimmering look.
 Kardashian completes her makeup look by rocking a light pink lip color on her plump pout.

-Khloe also shows off her the red polish on her long fingernails, and a gold chain with a cross pendant on it around her neck.
+Khloe also shows off the red polish on her long fingernails and a gold chain with a cross pendant on it around her neck.

 As previously reported by The Inquisitr, Khloe Kardashian’s former boyfriend, Tristan Thompson, is said to be furious with his baby mama as he believes she’s ruined his reputation.